 - a curriculum vitae

 - a research proposal (maximum 3 pages, double-spaced) specifying what the applicant wishes to accomplish during the fellowship period.
-(If applicable, the proposal should detail how the project would benefit from the resources of the Morgan and the Menil.)
+The proposal should detail how the project would benefit from the resources of the Morgan and the Menil.

 - a writing sample, in English

-- two letters from academic or professional references in support of the proposed project
+- two letters from academic or professional references in support of the proposed project.
+For mid-career scholars, only one letter is required

 Incomplete or late applications will not be considered.

-Successful applicants will be notified in March 2020.
+Successful applicants will be notified by March 2022.

 The Morgan is an Equal Opportunity Employer.
 We do not discriminate against any employee or applicant for employment because of race, creed (religion), color, sex (including gender expression), national origin, sexual orientation, military status, age, disability, marital status or domestic violence victim status.